jduncan-rva/ocp-auto-scale-ansible/roles/openshift_logging/README.md

 - `openshift_logging_es_number_of_shards`: The number of primary shards for every new index created in ES.
 Defaults to '1'.
 - `openshift_logging_es_number_of_replicas`: The number of replica shards per primary shard for every new index.
 Defaults to '0'.

-- `openshift_logging_install_eventrouter`: Coupled with `openshift_logging_install_logging`.
-When both are 'True', eventrouter will be installed.
-When both are 'False', eventrouter will be uninstalled.
-Other combinations will keep the eventrouter untouched.

-Detailed eventrouter configuration can be found in
-- `roles/openshift_logging_eventrouter/README.md`

 When `openshift_logging_use_ops` is `True`, there are some additional vars.
 These work the same as above for their non-ops counterparts, but apply to the OPS cluster instance:
 - `openshift_logging_es_ops_host`: logging-es-ops